gp3gp3gp3/instagram-clone/README.md

-Coding challenge for instagram authentication.
+Instagram Clone showcasing authentication using the instagram API.